sannisjoholm/FaceRecognition/README.md

 - Implement a script to:
   - Find the persons from the images.
   - Analyse the person from the image to the output PDF file
-  - Set the scores in the ascending order
+  - Set the scores in the descending order

 ## Usage Instructions
 1. Clone the repository: